 - Preheat the oven to 180°C/160°C/350°F. Grease and line a 20cm/8 inch springform cake tin or 15cm/6 inch tin if you have one.

 - Melt the butter in a saucepan over medium heat or in a covered bowl in the microwave.
 Separate the eggs and mix the yolks with the sugar, vanilla and melted butter.
 Add the warm water and as you stir, the mixture will emulsify.

 - Mix together the flour, baking powder, mixed spice, salt and nuts.
 Add the grated carrot and stir together.

 - Make a well in the centre and pour in the liquid ingredients and beat together thoroughly.

 - Whisk the egg whites until they are standing in soft peaks.
-Fold them into the cake batter and pour into the lined cake tin.
-Pop the tin in the oven and bake for 40 minutes until a skewer inserted comes away clean.
+Fold them into the cake batter and pour it all into the lined cake tin.
+Pop the tin in the oven and bake for 40 minutes until an inserted skewer comes away clean.
 Leave to cool in the tin.

 - Wash and peel the carrot, then peel the whole thing into ribbons.
-Toss in a little sugar and leave to macerate.
-The carrot ribbons will soften and can be used as garnish.
+Toss the ribbons in 1 tbsp sugar and leave to macerate.
+The carrot ribbons will soften and can be used as a jazzy eye-catching garnish.

 - Cover the cake in maple cream cheese frosting then garnish with carrot ribbons.